Martin-Muraskovas/IaC_learning/orchestration_with_terraform/terraform.md

 ## Keeping your Terraform files secure
-Use the following syntax to decalare variables:
+Use the following syntax to declare variables:

 ![alt text](image-3.png)<br>